 The main part of the shrine is also surrounded by water at high tide, but it’s located much closer inland.
 You can walk the corridors, which have no doors or walls.
 The entire shrine complex is designed to be in balance with the nature surrounding it.

-The trek is well worth the effort, because at the top, you will be rewarded with incredible 360 degree views of Hiroshima Bay.
+The trek is well worth the effort, because at the top, you will enjoy the reward of incredible 360 degree views of Hiroshima Bay.
 The picture speaks for itself.

-How Much Time Do You Need to Visit Hiroshima & Miyajima?
+How Many Days You Need to Visit Hiroshima and Miyajima?

 Here’s what you need to know to plan your visit to Hiroshima and Miyajima.